Water table: Fluctuations

-Tidal fluctuations
+Tidal

 On low-lying oceanic islands with porous soil, freshwater tends to collect in lenticular pools on top of the denser seawater intruding from the sides of the islands.
 Such an island's freshwater lens, and thus the water table, rises and falls with the tides.

-Seasonal fluctuations
+Seasonal

 In some regions, for example, Great Britain or California, winter precipitation is often higher than summer precipitation and so the groundwater storage is not fully recharged in summer.
 Consequently, the water table is lower during the summer.
 This disparity between the level of the winter and summer water table is known as the "zone of intermittent saturation", wherein the water table will fluctuate in response to climatic conditions.

-Long-term fluctuations
+Long-term

 Fossil water is groundwater that has remained in an aquifer for several millennia and occurs mainly in deserts.
 It is non-renewable by present-day rainfall due to its depth below the surface, and any extraction causes a permanent change in the water table in such regions.

 Effects on crop yield

 Most crops need a water table at a minimum depth.
 For some important food and fiber crops a classification was made because at shallower depths the crop suffers a yield decline.
-For some important food and fiber crops a classification was made: